 The clothes you wear are dictated by your lifestyle so here’s what I needed to dress for this year:

 Returned home from backpacking the tropics.
-The days of 2 teeshirts, a mu-mu of modersty and backpackers bloomers were sadly over.
+The days of 2 teeshirts, a mu-mu of modesty and backpackers bloomers were sadly over.
 I desperately needed some new clothes.
 The next three weeks saw me busy sewing.
 The design brief was a little more complex this year.
-Not only did the clothes have to be sustainable & plastic free, they had to be rather more dressy than I am used to.
-Because at Easter we went to Seville for the Santa Semana and the Feria.
-Big processions, mourning and sombre sadness followed by a big flamenco party.
-I needed smart and fancy fancy duds.
-None of which I possessed.
-I managed to cobble together a sort of look.
-You can read more about it here.
+Not only did the clothes have to be sustainable & plastic free, they had to be rather more dressy than I am used to because at Easter we were fulfilling a long held dream – to be in Seville for the Santa Semana and the Feria.

-Then back to rather less flamboyant Huddersfield for what I thought was going to be a hot summer.
-For a couple of hot and steamy week I sewed sleeveless frocks and cool skirts.
-The weather turned so I had to quickly put together some long trousers and rather warmer cotton shirts.
+Then back to rather less showy Huddersfield for what I thought was going to be a hot summer.
+There were a couple of hot and steamy weeks I sewed sleeveless frocks and cool skirts.
+Then the weather turned obvs! so I had to quickly put together some rather warmer shirts.
 And buy some T shirts to wear under them.

-Had hoped to be back on the road by winter but it was not to be so I had to nake some warmer tops and thick skirts that I can wear with wooly tights and leggings.
+Had hoped to be back on the road by winter but it was not to be so I had to make a thick skirt that I can wear with wooly tights and leggings.

 Socks, Vests & Tees

-2 pairs of socks from Debenhams 45 each
+2 pairs of socks from Debenhams 45g each